centreon/centreon-documentation/versioned_docs/version-22.10/monitoring/metrics.md

 ![image](../assets/monitoring/metrics.png)

-You can also:

-* See the evolution of all the metrics for a service in the **Graph** tab of the details panel for the service.
+You can also see the evolution of all the metrics for a service in the **Graph** tab of the details panel for the service.
-* Display the last value for a metric in a [dashboard](../alerts-notifications/dashboards.md), using the **Single metric** widget.

 ## What is the format of a metric?